Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the *Variants* drop-down list at the top of the products list and select the **List all products** option.
+1. Click the *Variants* drop-down list at the top of the products list and select the **All products** option.
   All products including the variants are displayed in the products list.

   ![All products](/Assets/Screenshots/PIM/Products/List/AllProducts.png "[All products]")